ecomplus/application-starter/README.md

 npm i
 ```

 Then you can call `npm run deploy` locally getting configuration from `.env` file on project root.
 You can also set a different `FIREBASE_PROJECT_ID` locally for test purpose only.

+When you're done, you can publish the app by running `npm run publish:market`.

 ### Firebase tools